marcin-karlinski/RRcourse-project/README.md

 ## How to reproduce the research

 Original codes for the pulsar star signal prediction can be found in the folder *src_R*, under the names *logistic_regression_original_script.R* and *RandomForest_original_script.R*.
 The re-written analysis can be found in the file *revised_codes.R* in the same folder.
+All the functions needed to run the script (with documentation) are in the *functions* folder.
 Original data, that was also used for this project, is located in the *data* folder.
 Codes for analysis in Python can be found in the *src_Python* file.
 Results of the revised study are in the *results* folder.
 Files regarding the renv's environment are located in the *renv* folder.
 Below you can find instructions for reproducing the environment regarding packages used in this project (for consistency of packages versions).

 ## Renv instructions: